laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 Both dCBOR processing and standard CBOR processing can be combined into a special dCBOR/CBOR encoder/decoder.

+This application profile is intended to be used in conjunction with an application, which typically will use a subset of CBOR, which in turn influences which subset of the application profile is used.
+As a result, this application profile places no direct requirement on what subset of CBOR is implemented.
+For instance, there is no requirement that dCBOR implementations support floating point numbers (or any other kind of number, such as arbitrary precision integers or 64-bit negative integers) when they are used with applications that do not use them.

 ## Numeric reduction

-Note that this application profile places no requirement that dCBOR implementations support floating point numbers.

 dCBOR implementations that do support floating point numbers MUST perform the following two reductions of numeric values when